gconfs-conferences/csharp-2018/slides.md

 ## Compilation 101

-> - The computer works only with 0 and 1 (Machine language)
+> - The computer works with its own language (Machine language)
 > - We need to translate our source code into machine language
 > - This is called **compilation**
 > - Compiler: program of translation